gabel35/Spyglass/ReadMe.md

 ## Title - Carbon Control

 ## Description
 This application will allow a user to compare their carbon footprint to a standard based on various sustainability criteria.
+It will also provide suggestions on how to lower your carbon footprint.

 ## User Story